 Q2.
-Jesus' Sense of Mission and Destiny
+Sense of Destiny

 would give His life for the sheep.
 He spoke in Matthew 26 of His laying